 The Federal Energy Regulatory Commission along with the U.S. Army Corps of Engineers help determine the operating curves, called a Guide, for the storage lakes managed by Alabama Power, which is the maximum elevation at which Alabama Power may maintain the reservoir under normal conditions.
 The operating Guide begins in January at a winter pool elevation and then rises during the late winter into early spring to summer pool elevation.
 The Guide remains the same throughout the summer months, which supports recreation use on the lakes.
 In fall and early winter, the Guide declines to make room for normal winter and spring flood flows.
 In general, the operating guide provides the guidance needed for both flood control operations and daily water management decisions.

-Mitchell spillway release is 0 cfs.
-Total discharge is 33381 cfs.
+Mitchell spillway release is 729 cfs.
+Total discharge is 26666 cfs.
+Spillway gates are open at Mitchell.
 Lake elevations are always subject to change, depending on conditions.

 During the winter and spring months, when rainfall is more frequent for our area, rain events can cause changes to lake elevations, sometimes very quickly.
 And spill gates at the dams are subject to opening more frequently as well.
 Individuals that recreate below our dams and those with boats and water-related equipment and facilities on our lakes should always stay alert to changing conditions and be prepared to take the necessary steps to protect their property.

 Seasonal Level Data